appwebtech/Book_Review/README.md

 I didn't dwell a lot on the super-responsiveness of the app as I was concerned with the [Backend](https://www.upwork.com/hiring/development/back-end-web-developer/) development.
 When chanced I'll refine the nitty gritty and create some amazing feel.
 Programming late at night can have it's downsides, but no sooner do I get some spare time, than I will enhance lots of it's [Frontend](https://www.upwork.com/hiring/development/front-end-developer/) functionalities.

-# The Software Development Cycle in a Nutshell.
+# Software Development Cycle in a Nutshell.

 I wont go in details of every procedure I undertook to develop this app, but will nevertheless mention the main [gems](https://rubygems.org/) that I used to enhance the functionalities of this Website App.